tom-seddon/beeb/bin/README.md

 # bbc2png

-Python 3 script that converts a BBC screen dump into an image.
+Convert a BBC screen dump into an image.

 Supply name on command line of dump of screen RAM (as saved by, e.g., `*SAVE X FFFF3000+5000`) and MODE the dump was taken from.
 Use `-o` to